- What are Debt Funds?

-For this reason, equity mutual funds have a different risk and higher risk profile but compensate with higher returns.
+For this reason, equity mutual funds have different risk and higher risk profile but compensate with higher returns.

-Debt funds have predictable returns, whereas, the return on equity funds is vastly depende
+Debt funds have largely predictable returns, whereas, the return on equity funds vastly depends.

-Fixed deposits are the most popular form of investments among many investors.
-That is understandable because they are safe, predictable and completely take the guesswork out of the equation.
+Fixed deposits are the most popular form of investment among many investors.
+That is understandable because they are safe, predictable, and completely take the guesswork out of the equation.